 This system shows a win-rate of about 75% after being carefully tested by us over 100 signals.

-How to use the Alligator & RSI to trade Forex
+How to use Williams Alligator Indicator & RSI to trade Forex

 5-minute, 15-minute, and 1-hour are the charts that this strategy works best on.
 After installing the required indicators, we have to observe the performance of both the Alligator and the RSI.

 In an uptrend, when prices retrace and approach the nearest-term SMMA but tend to rebound, and the RSI line is above 60, we can enter the market with a buying position.
 On the contrary, when prices rally in a downtrend and hit the nearest-term SMMA but tend to rebound, and the RSI line is below 40, a selling signal is valid.

 The stop-loss could be set in the middle of the mid-term and long-term SMMAs.
 After five or six candles counted from the position’s opening time close, we can exit the order.

 There are some entering rules you should note as follows:

 - In an uptrend, we only seek for bullish signals, and vice versa with a downtrend.